draftdev/startup-marketing-checklist/README.md

   - [ ] Some companies list customer stories on their websites

 - [ ] Set up website/app analytics to learn about who signs up, bounces, etc.
+- [ ] Run a customer poll (can also generate content for your blog or social media channels).

 ### Cold Outreach
 I hate doing cold outreach because it can feel so spammy, but let's be honest, if you don't tell your future customers you exist, you'll never convince them to give your product a try.
 One-on-one conversations with customers is often the best way to start making sales and refining your product.